 - Novo Nordisk provides approximately half of the world’s insulin.
 The company is the largest provider of generic human insulin worldwide and has a broad product portfolio to cater for different income groups.
 The company is committed to always having a low-priced insulin.

-- To improve access to medicines in resource-poor settings, Novo Nordisk renewed its Preferential Pricing Policy – the Access to Insulin Commitment in 2016.
-This commitment implies that we guarantee the supply of low-priced human insulin to least developed countries and other low-income countries as well as to organisations providing relief in humanitarian situations.
+- To improve access to medicines in resource-poor settings, Novo Nordisk renewed its Preferential Pricing Policy – the Access to Insulin Commitment – as of 2017.
+This commitment guarantees the supply of low-priced human insulin to least developed countries and other low-income countries as well as to organisations providing relief in humanitarian settings.
 Under this commitment, we provide human insulin in vials at a guaranteed ceiling price.
-The ceiling price for 2018 is set at 4,00 US dollars per vial (=16 cents per day2).
+The ceiling price for 2018 is set at 4.00 US dollars per vial (=12 cents per day2).
 See our position on pricing.

 - Challenges in the supply chain may entail high price mark-ups and can thus hinder people with diabetes from getting insulin at an affordable price.
 The company is working with partners to find solutions to these challenges.
 For one example, see our partnership with the PATH Coalition.

-- Novo Nordisk considers access to diabetes care to be broader than just access to medicines.
-Health infrastructures, including the availability of skilled healthcare professionals, and medicines distribution systems constitute a central element of diabetes care and for many people with diabetes it represents a major barrier to access to care.
+- Novo Nordisk considers access to diabetes care to be broader than just access to medicines.3 Health infrastructures, including the availability of skilled healthcare professionals, and medicines distribution systems constitute a central element of diabetes care and for many people with diabetes it represents a major barrier to access to care.
 More information about our partnership programmes to improve access to care.

 - Novo Nordisk neither engages in patenting activities in least developed countries (as defined by the United Nations) as well as low-income countries (as defined by the World Bank), nor enforces patents in these countries.
 The company recognises that health emergencies, that require making exceptions to intellectual property rights, can and should be accommodated under the international legal framework, but only under extraordinary circumstances: (i) national emergency, (ii) circumstances of extreme urgency, or (iii) public non-commercial use.
 Novo Nordisk does not support any routine use of compulsory licensing.
 As an example, absence of local manufacturing should never be a ground for issuing compulsory licenses.